SMILELab-FL/FedLab/README.md

 ### Communication Efficiency

 We provide a few performance baselines in communication-efficient federated learning including QSGD and top-k.
-In the experiment setting, we choose $\alpha = 0.5$ in label Dirichlet partitioned mnist with 100 clients.
-We run 200 rounds with sample ratio 0.1 (10 clients for each FL round) of FedAvg, where each client performs 5 local epoches of SGD with full batch and learning rate 0.1.
+In the experiment setting, we choose $\alpha = 0.5$ in the label Dirichlet partitioned MNIST with 100 clients.
+We run 200 rounds with a sample ratio of 0.1 (10 clients for each FL round) of FedAvg, where each client performs 5 local epochs of SGD with a full batch and learning rate of 0.1.
 We report the top-1 test accuracy and its communication volume during the training.

 | Setting              | Baseline | QSGD-4bit | QSGD-8bit | QSGD-16bit | top-5% | Top-10% | Top-20% |
 | -------------------- | -------- | --------- | --------- | ---------- | ------ | ------- | ------- |